mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/offline-apps.md

 ---
 title: "Offline Apps"
 seo_title: "Building Offline Native Applications in Mendix"
-seo_description: "Learn how Mendix offline apps work, how they handle data and how data conflicts are reconciled."
+seo_description: "Learn how Mendix offline apps work, how they handle data, and how data conflicts are reconciled."
 parent: "ux-multi-channel-apps"
 menu_order: 50
 bg: "ux"